-Method Please provide a description or examples of ho method will be used in this course. w each instructional Laboratory Students will practice developing the design principles introduced in lecture by writing programs that solve problems of varying difficulty.
+Method Please provide a description or examples of how each instructional method will be used in this course.
+Laboratory Students will practice developing the design principles introduced in lecture by writing programs that solve problems of varying difficulty.
 Typically, students may be assigned to work either individually or in small groups to address the problem of writing code to accept input in a specific format and analyze that input produce a desired output.
 Lecture Programming design practices and principles are introduced in concept and by example.
 Collaborative/Team Take turns role-playing as designer/tester/developer in solving programming challenges to produce software meeting prescribed input/ output specification.
 Methods of Evaluation Method Please provide a description or examples of how each evaluation method will be used in this course.
 Type of Assignment Mid-term and final evaluations There will be a midterm and a final exam, generally in written format, but this may be combined with some computer work.
 (4 hrs) In Class Only Tests/Quizzes/Examinations There will be a sequence of short quizzes to gauge student understanding of new concepts.
 (3 hrs) In and Out of Class Group activity participation/observation Three or more major projects encompassing at least two weeks for development of complex solutions to complex tasks.
-Typical problems involve assignments such as solving triangles, investigating the behavior of generalizations of the Collatz conjecture, generalizing the Babylonian algorithm for computing nth roots in the complex plane, exploring knight's tours on toroidal chess board, simulating the Game of Life and writing a calculator that will parse arithmetic and/or algebraic expressions.
-(10 hrs) In and Out of Class Computational/problem-solving evaluations Branching and looping structures are employed in algorithms such as that logistic iteration x(n+1) = cx(n)(1-x(n)), testing for bifurcation values, etc. (1 hr/wk) In and Out of Class Laboratory projects Often these will require students to solve problems from the ICPC (International Collegiate Programming Contest) while using concepts introduced in lecture.
-(3 hrs/wk) In Class Only
+Typical problems involve an assignment such as implementing an object- oriented using appropriate classes and objects as described in project specification.
+In and Out of Class Laboratory projects These will require students to solve problems from the their lab manuals while using object-oriented programming concepts introduced in lecture.
+(4 hrs/ wk) In Class Only